-How do I enable CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?
+How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

 I need to debug errors with an Amazon API Gateway REST API or WebSocket API that I'm developing.
-How do I enable logging to troubleshoot my API?
+How do I turn on logging to troubleshoot my API?

-To troubleshoot an API Gateway REST API or WebSocket API that you're developing, enable execution logging and access logging to Amazon CloudWatch Logs.
+To troubleshoot an API Gateway REST API or WebSocket API, turn on execution logging and access logging using Amazon CloudWatch Logs.

-Execution logs contain helpful information that you can use to identify and fix most errors with your APIs.
-This information includes:
+Execution logs contain information that you can use to identify and troubleshoot most API errors.
+For example:

-- Whether a provided API key was authorized.
+- Information on whether a provided API key was authorized

-Access logs contain details about who accessed your API and how they accessed it, which you can also use for troubleshooting.
-For more information about each type of logging, see CloudWatch Log Formats for API Gateway.
+Access logs contain details about who accessed your API and how they accessed it.
+You can also use the logs for troubleshooting API errors.
+For more information about each type of logging, see CloudWatch log formats for API Gateway.

 Create an IAM role for logging to CloudWatch

-- In the AWS Identity and Access Management (IAM) console, in the left navigation pane, choose Roles.
+1. In the AWS Identity and Access Management (IAM) console, in the navigation pane, choose Roles.

-- Under Attached permissions policies, note that the AWS managed policy AmazonAPIGatewayPushToCloudWatchLogs is selected by default.
-This policy has all the required permissions.
+4. Under Permissions Policies, note that the AWS managed policy AmazonAPIGatewayPushToCloudWatchLogs is selected by default.
+The policy has all the required permissions.